To build your own Itinerary, click

 You are here: What's On > Reading Walks Festival

 Reading Walks Festival is back for another year!
-Running from 10-18 May, this year's programme is more diverse than ever and includes 50 walks in and around Reading plus two bike rides and a talk.
+Running from 9 - 17 May, this year's programme is more diverse than ever and includes over 40 walks.
 This festival is as much about telling the stories of Reading as walking for its own pleasure, so you don't need to be a seasoned hiker to take part and you’ll find that our volunteer guides have lots to share with you along the way.

 Reading has 1000 years of history to share, from a centre of medieval religion to Victorian industrial powerhouse – the stories live on in our urban townscape.
 And, with the Thames and Kennet & Avon Canal flowing through the town, Reading is home to picturesque waterside walks, surprising green spaces and easy access to the surrounding countryside in the Chilterns, north Hampshire and West Berkshire.